 Anonymous vs. Confidential Surveys: Everything you need to know

 You could craft the most thoughtful survey ever.
 Nail every question.
 Use all the right tools.
+But if people don't trust what happens to their answers?
+Doesn't matter.
+The data's already broken.

-Research says, 70% of employees hold back on giving honest feedback when they aren’t sure if it’s truly anonymous.
-Source.
+Research says, 70% of employees hold back on giving honest feedback when they aren't sure if it's truly anonymous.
+And what you're left with are half-truths and sugarcoated replies.

-That one stat tells you everything… how you collect feedback shapes what you collect.
+That one stat tells you everything — how you collect feedback shapes what you collect.

 And that's why the terms anonymous and confidential become critical.
 They sound similar.
 A lot of people use them interchangeably.
 But they're not the same.